 Nancy Gabin received a B.A. from Wellesley College in 1977 and a Ph.D. from the University of Michigan in 1984.
 A faculty member in the Department of History at Purdue University since 1983, she teaches courses in American women’s history and labor history as well as the United States history survey and a course on the 1960s.
-Cornell University Press published Feminism in the Labor Movement: Women and the United Auto Workers, 1935-1975 in 1990.
-Articles on women, work, and the labor movement have been published in Labor History, Feminist Studies, Labor’s Heritage, and the Indiana Magazine of History as well as in several anthologies and encyclopedias.
-She is completing a one-volume history of women in Indiana and is developing a study of women workers and the political economy of gender in the twentieth-century Midwest.
+She is the author of Feminism in the Labor Movement: Women and the United Auto Workers, 1935-1975.
+Articles on women, work, and the labor movement have been published in Labor History, Feminist Studies, Labor’s Heritage, and the Indiana Magazine of History and in several anthologies and encyclopedias.
+She is completing a study of women workers and the political economy of gender in Indiana and the twentieth-century Midwest.

 Prof. R. Douglas Hurt received his Ph.D. from Kansas State University and is Head of the History Department at Purdue University.
 Dr. Hurt is a specialist in American Agricultural History.
 He is a past president of the Agricultural History Society and has served as the editor of the international journal for agricultural history entitled Agricultural History.
 Dr. Hurt is the author of eighteen books, the most recent being The Great Plains during World War II.
 He is currently writing a book entitled The Big Empty: The Great Plains during the Twentieth Century and is conducting research on agriculture during the Civil War.